Information about OCC's Training Classes

 - Advanced Puppy Obedience

-- Beginner Obedience
+- Beginner Obedience I

-- Advanced Beginner Obedience
+- Beginner Obedience II

-- Competition Obedience: Beginner Novice Obedience
+- Beginner Novice Obedience/Rally

-- Competition Obedience
+- Intermediate Obedience

 - Rally Obedience

-- Agility I: Fundamentals
+- Agility I Foundations

-- Agility II: Fundamentals
+- Agility II Beginning

-- Agility VII: Competition
+- Competition Agility

-- This is a drop-in agility class designed for individuals who are currently doing trials and need to continue working on courses during the summer, which is an off season for agility. $5 per dog.
-First time participants must provide copy of rabies vaccination.
+- This is not a drop-in agility class; you must be registered.
+Pre-requisite: Dog/Handlers team will be evaluated.This class is designed for individuals who are currently doing trials and need to continue working on courses during the summer.
 Each week a different course will be set up.
-Since this is a drop-in class, periodically the class is cancelled due to heat or other circumstances.
-Please contact the instructor, Debbie Tuthill, at 423-580-0002 or email Debbie at firstname.lastname@example.org to make sure the class is offered.
-Individuals in other classes may attend with the permission of the class instructor.
+Individuals in other classes may attend with permission of class instructor.